NanoComp/meep/doc/docs/Introduction.md

 There are other possible methods of time-series analysis, of course.
 One method that is sometimes very effective is construct a [Padé approximant](https://en.wikipedia.org/wiki/Padé_approximant) of the time series of field values at some point, from which one can often [extrapolate a very accurate discrete-time Fourier transform](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=923035), including sharp peaks and other resonant features, from a relatively short time series.
 Meep does not provide a Padé computation for you, but of course you can output the fields at a point over time, ideally in a single-mode waveguide for transmission spectra via a single point, and compute the Padé approximant yourself by standard methods.

-The power $P(ω)$ by itself is not very useful &mdash; one needs to *normalize*, dividing by the incident power at each frequency, to get the transmission spectrum.
+The power $P(\omega)$ by itself is not very useful &mdash; one needs to *normalize*, dividing by the incident power at each frequency, to get the transmission spectrum.
 Typically, this is done by running the simulation *twice*: once with only the incident wave and no scattering structure, and once with the scattering structure, where the first calculation is used for normalization.

 It gets more tricky if one wants to compute the *reflection* spectrum as well as the transmission.
 You can't simply compute the flux in the backwards direction, because this would give you the sum of the reflected and the incident power.
 You also can't simply subtract the incident power from backwards flux to get the transmitted power, because in general there will be interference effects (between incident and reflected waves) that are not subtracted.
 Rather, you have to subtract the Fourier-transformed incident *fields* $\mathbf{E}_\omega^{(0)}(\mathbf{x})$ and $\mathbf{H}_\omega^{(0)}(\mathbf{x})$ to get the reflected/scattered power: